Believe... In Holiday Magic: History

 In returning the show for the 2006 holiday season, Disney has updated it to include some of the pyrotechnic effects presented in Remember....
 Most notable is the increased amount of pyrotechnics launched from Sleeping Beauty Castle.
 On November 16, 2007, new special effects were added to Sleeping Beauty Castle to be seen in Believe...
 In Holiday Magic.
 In the 2010 holiday season, castle lighting was changed and searchlights used for Magical and Halloween Screams were added into the show.

 For the 2016 holiday season, following the conclusion of Disneyland's 60th Diamond Celebration, projection mapping on Sleeping Beauty Castle was added for certain segments of this show using the same technology that was installed for Disneyland Forever.
 The searchlights that appear on either side of Sleeping Beauty Castle, which were also installed for Disneyland Forever (initially using Magical searchlights technology) were also implemented in certain portions of this show beginning in the 2016 holiday season.

 In 2017, the Main Street USA projections and Rivers of America water screen, also installed for Disneyland Forever, were also implemented in the show.

 Prior to 2018 holiday season, on nights when Believe...
 In Holiday Magic is cancelled due to winds or other reasons a brief introduction of Wintertime Enchantment then snowfall still occurs, so only the finale part is shown.

 In 2018 holiday season, a new version of the show with significantly reduced high fireworks and more low level pyrotechnics was shown.
 This version only shown if there was winds or other reason formerly cause the show to be cancelled.
 This precedent is later used in 2019 run of Disneyland Forever and Halloween Screams.

 Also in 2018, water fountains and searchlights which installed in Rivers of America since Pixar Fest fireworks spectacular Together Forever was utilized in the show.

-In 2019 holiday season, the show has returned with some of the elements formerly presented for Mickey's Mix Magic and recently returned Disneyland Forever, which most notable of that is the increased amount of small-sized firework shells on top of the rooftops of It's a Small World and Mickey & Minnie's Runaway Railway.
+In 2019 holiday season, the show has returned with some of the elements formerly presented for Mickey's Mix Magic and recently returned Disneyland Forever, which most notable of that is the increased amount of small-sized firework shells on top of the rooftops of It's a Small World Holiday and Mickey & Minnie's Runaway Railway.

 The show was cancelled for 2020 in response to the COVID-19 pandemic and the ongoing closure of Disneyland Park amid a regional stay at home order issued by California Governor Gavin Newsom.
 A year later, the show returned.